What is the Best Kind of Debt Consolidation Loan?

 If you are having problems managing multiple bills, a debt consolidation loan may be a good solution for you.
 A debt consolidation loan could give you a lower monthly payment, a longer time to repay the loan, and the ease of making only one payment on your debt.

 There are variety of debt consolidation loans available.
-To find the right one for your situation, carefully weigh the pluses and minuses of these six debt consolidation loan options.
+In order to find the right one for your situation, carefully weigh the pluses and minuses of these six debt consolidation loan options.

 - Unsecured Consolidation Loan